Graduate Advisor: Dr. Wilhelmus Geerts, firstname.lastname@example.org

 In order to be considered for scholarships, apply by the priority deadline February 15, however, applications will be accepted through June 1st (international students) and June 15 for (U.S. Citizens) for the fall semester and October 1st (international students) and October 15 (U.S. Citizens) for the spring semester.

 Materials Physics, M.S.

-Regular Admission.
-Unconditional admission is usually given to students who meet the University’s requirements for regular admission and who have in addition a 3.00 GPA or better on a 4.0 scale for undergraduate upper-division (junior and senior level) physics and whose programs include credit for upper division courses in modern physics, mathematical physics or equivalent, classical mechanics, electromagnetic field theory, and quantum mechanics.
-Students who meet these expectations, but have a GPA between 2.50 and 3.00 and a Graduate Record Examination (GRE) general score of 1100 (verbal and quantitative combined) or higher on file in the graduate office when the application is considered, may also be granted unconditional admission.
+Regular Admission - Unconditional admission is usually given to students who meet the University’s requirements for regular admission and who have in addition a 3.00 GPA or better on a 4.0 scale for undergraduate upper-division (junior and senior level) physics and whose programs include credit for upper division courses in modern physics, mathematical physics or equivalent, classical mechanics, electromagnetic field theory, and quantum mechanics.
+Students who meet these expectations, but have a GPA between 2.50 and 3.00 and a Graduate Record Examination (GRE) general score of 302 or higher on file in the graduate office when the application is considered, may also be granted conditional admission.
+If the GRE was taken within the last five years and prior to the new examination, the following preferred scores will be considered - 1100 (verbal and quantitative combined).
 Students with course work as described above with a GPA below 2.50 may be granted conditional admission with the requirement that their GPA in their first semester of graduate work be above 3.0.

 Conditional Admission - Students who meet the above expectations except for credit in coursework for one of the areas specified may be granted conditional admission with the requirement of background course work to make up the deficiency.

 Exceptions - Students not meeting the expectations for regular admission or conditional admission stated above but who do meet the University’s requirements for regular admission may petition the department for admission.

 Assistantships are available on a limited basis.
 Applications should be submitted by June 1.
 Inquiries and/or applications for assistantships should be mailed to: